hotosm/oam-docs-hugo/content/uploader/uploader-form.md

 ---

 The upload form is the way for users to contribute to the OAM imagery database.
-Besides uploading the imagery itself, contributor need to provide metadata for imagery datasets.
-There are two types of fields for filling in the metadata: fields for input values (Title, Sensor, Provider, Tags, Contact info) and fields with choice (Platform, Date start, Date end, Contact, License).
+Besides uploading the imagery itself, contributors need to provide metadata for imagery datasets.
+There are two types of fields for filling in the metadata: fields for input values (Title, Sensor, Provider, Tags, Contact info) and fields with choices (Platform, Date start, Date end, Contact, License).

 ![Screenshot](/content/uploader/form.png)